 The credit risk exposure on cash is limited to its carrying amount at the date of the consolidated statements of financial position.
 Cash is held as cash deposits with creditworthy banks and investment firms.
-The Company has receivables consisting of goods and services tax due from the Federal Government of Canada, trade receivables and accrued interest.
-Management believes that the credit risk with respect to receivables is minimal as it relates to goods and services tax, and moderate as it relates to trade receivables and accrued interest.
+The Company has receivables consisting of goods and services tax due from the Federal Government of Canada, and trade receivables.
+Management believes that the credit risk with respect to receivables is minimal as it relates to goods and services tax, and moderate as it relates to trade receivables.